 Correlation of GIS profiles between biological replicates representing the same gene were in general high, with 85% of replicates showing GIS R>0.5.
 We computationally excluded 20 biological replicates showing correlations below this cutoff from analysis and the remaining same-gene biological replicates showed correlations that were clearly distinct from strain pairs representing different genes (Fig 2B).
-Most replicates showing GIS R<0.5 were recipients.
+Fifteen out of 20 replicates showing GIS R<0.5 were recipients.
 To understand factors contributing to uncorrelated pairs we sequenced the genomes of 10 strain pairs with GIS R<0.5 and another 10 with GIS R>0.5.
 We found that all 10 strains with GIS R<0.5 had chromosome V duplicated, in agreement with the report of iSeq strains that show low reproducibility (Jaffe et al, 2017).
 Chromosome V contains the CAN1 locus, which is where both BFI-GI recipients and iSeq strain constructs were inserted.
 In contrast, only 3 out of 10 strains with R>0.5 showed aneuploidies (also in chromosome V).
 All BFG-GI strains showing aneuploidies were recipients.
 This suggests that future versions of BFG-GI recipients for which selection markers are carried by plasmids may increase reproducibility, as we found for our Donor strains.

 Our final dataset consisted of 3,360 double mutants, with 60 Donors and 56 Recipients, representing 39 genes (25 DNA repair genes and 14 neutral genes; Appendix Table S2).
 Replicates representing SWC5 showed very low relative abundance in the sequencing results and were removed from subsequent analyses.

-We evaluated the performance of BFG-GI measurements by contrasting our GIS for no-drug and MMS conditions (two conditions commonly used as gold standards in genetic interaction studies) against Epsilon scores for these same conditions (St Onge et al, 2007).
-We found that GIS and Epsilon scores correlated well with each other in both conditions: no drug R=0.57 and MMS R=0.75 (Fig 2C and Fig 2D).
+We sought to compare BFG-GI to an existing small-scale approach, as both an overall evaluation and as a way to calibrate our genetic interaction calls.
+We first evaluated the performance of BFG-GI measurements by contrasting our GIS for no-drug and MMS conditions (two conditions commonly used as gold standards in genetic interaction studies) against Epsilon scores for these same conditions (St Onge et al, 2007).
+We found that quantitatively, GIS and Epsilon scores correlated well with each other in both conditions: no drug at r = 0.81 and MMS at r = 0.83 (Fig 2C and Fig 2D).
 Furthermore, at a false positive rate of 20%, BFG-GI showed a sensitivity of 50% for detecting positive genetic interactions and 70% for detecting negative genetic interactions (Fig 2E).

 Finally, we assessed the ability of BFG-GI to predict the relative abundance of three classes of double mutant strains.
 First, we measured the abundance of double mutant strains with mutations in the same gene.
 Heterozygous diploid double mutants for the same gene (e.g. MMS4/mms4::kanMX mms4::natMX/MMS4) can survive in media supplemented with selective antibiotics, but haploids should not survive because they have only one locus for each gene and thus are not expected to carry both antibiotic resistance markers.
 Thus, haploid strains for same-gene pairs are expected to behave like synthetic lethal combinations and be depleted from the pools.
-Our BFG-GI sequencing results agreed with this hypothesis (Fig 2F).
-Second, we assessed the abundance of double mutants representing pairs of linked genes (<30 kbp apart).
+The calculated GIS agreed with this hypothesis (Fig 2F).
+Second, we assessed the abundance of double mutants representing pairs of linked genes (<75 kbp apart).
 Independent segregation is reduced between linked genes, and as expected our BFG-GI quantitation measurement by sequencing indicated these double mutants were depleted from the pools (Fig 2F).
 Last, we analyzed double mutants representing unlinked genes and we found that their GIS distribution is clearly distinguishable from same-gene and linked gene pairs (Fig 2F).

 Taken together, these results provide evidence that BFG-GI is a powerful tool to generate double mutants by mating en masse and to monitor strain abundance to infer condition-dependent genetic interactions.